zeltagq/zelta-homepage/index.md

 ### Updates
 * The authentication system used by zelta has now been open sourced.
 * The source code can be found at [ZUM](https://github.com/zumapi)
-* Stable version with major changes in encryption and performance coming soon!
+* Stable version with major improvements in encryption and performance coming soon!

 ### Project Zelta
 *Zelta is a secure and anonymous messaging service.
 It only has a cli client to protect you against various web and mobile vulnerabilities.
 It is cross platform compatible with the only runtime dependency being Node JS.*